bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 August 6, 2004

-Distance: 7.2 km
+Distance: 7.2 km (4.5 mi)

-Cumulative Elevation Gain: 1160 m
+Cumulative Elevation Gain: 1160 m (3806 ft)

 Dinah and I found more thrills on Mount Bosworth than we bargained for.
 That's because we erred in following the directions in the guidebook.
-Somehow we didn't recognize the second gully, passed it, and we ended up in the third gully, the gully west of the second gully where the final ascent is normally made.
+Somehow we didn't recognize the second gully, passed it and ended up in the third gully, the gully west of the second gully where the final ascent is normally made.
 Instead of being east of the summit block, we found ourselves in a steep gully west of the summit.
 We did an exciting ascent with 130 m of difficult scrambling that tested our routefinding and climbing abilities.

 The trip begins by hiking up an avalanche slope from the Trans Canada Highway.
-Above the treeline, we started traversing left, but went too far.
+Above the treeline, we started traversing left but went too far.
 When we reached the main gully below the summit where it branches off into several narrow gullies higher up, we knew we were off-track.
 Overhead a black band of rock held huge cornices.
 We crossed the main gully to the branch gully farthest west, away from under the fearsome cornices.
 The gully started as a deep V, so steep and deep we couldn't reach the bottom and had to first climb up the left side.

 This narrow gully was mostly a hands-on, straight-up ascent.
 I would have to rate it as difficult: the ascent of this gully was more difficult than downclimbing the crux on the correct route in the guidebook, and it was much longer.
 Fortunately it was mostly solid rock.
 It was great scrambling and lots of it.
 What detracted was that we weren't sure if we could reach the summit.
 Even more worrisome was having to downclimb this steep and tricky gully if we were stopped somewhere.
 On the way up, we found a carabiner attached to a strap from some long-ago climb.
 It was a discouraging sign as we had no rope.